ePages-de/epages-docs/_posts/2015/2015-12-08-wjax2015-microservices.md

 Some of these changes do not make sense.
 They do not helps us in the development process and are only a refreshed concept of a dusted software idea: Give them a buzzword, talk about it, and everyone will use it.

-However a few of these new software design concepts are meaningful and solve current software development problems.
+However, a few of these new software design concepts are meaningful and solve current software development problems.
 One of them is the idea of microservices.
-The participants of the W-JAX 2015 conference talked about this idea in many sessions.
+The speakers of the W-JAX 2015 conference talked about this idea in many sessions.

 ## When do we need microservices